patrickbahitya/beginners_web_app/readme.txt

 Simple University Registration and examination management/tracking system(web app).

-Programming Language: PHP (learn more on https://www.sourcecodester.com/category/language/php)
+Programming Language: PHP

-I dedicate this to as I empower the beginners in software development, I took the initiative to start my carrier as a software developer first by learning the basics of software development and came up with just a simple app for my university allowing an Admin to login using hard coded credentials and perform the CRUD functionalities, also a Head of Department(HOD) as a user, that is already registered into the system by the Admin, to login using credentials specified by the Admin, to perform simply basic functionalities like enter students’ marks(assessment), view the marks and similarly another user like the Academic Registrar(AR) to login and register a student, view registered students and view students’ marks that have been entered by the HOD.
+I dedicate this to as I empower the beginners in software development, I took the initiative to start my carrier as a software developer first by learning the basics of software development and came up with just a simple app for my university allowing an Admin to login using hard coded credentials and perform the CRUD functionalities, also a Head of Department(HOD) as a user, that is already registered into the system by the Admin, to login using credentials specified by the Admin, to perform simply basic functionalities like enter studentsâ€™ marks(assessment), view the marks and similarly another user like the Academic Registrar(AR) to login and register a student, view registered students and view studentsâ€™ marks that have been entered by the HOD.

 I developed it using php, MySQLi, html, css and bootstrap!